 3. Frankincense Essential Oil

 Frankincense oil is known for its antimicrobial activities, wound healing, and anti-inflammatory effects in soothing skin issues (4).
-Frankincense finds a place in traditional healing methods and is believed to remove skin tags.
+Frankincense finds a place in traditional healing methods and is a herbal medicine believed to remove skin tags.

 4. Lavender Essential Oil

-The lavender essential oil is widely used in traditional Chinese medicine and is known for its antifungal and antibacterial properties (5).
-Many people use it for skin healing, skin tag removal, and preventing new ones from occurring.
+Lavender essential oil is widely used in traditional Chinese alternative medicine and is known for its antifungal and antibacterial properties (5).
+Many people use it for aromatherapy, skin healing, skin tag removal, and preventing new ones from occurring.

 5. Lemon Essential Oil

 The lemon essential oil is a potent antiseptic and antioxidant.
-It is used for antiaging benefits (6).
+It is used for its anti-aging benefits (6).
 Anecdotal evidence claims that lemon oil can help get rid of skin tags quickly and effectively.